jkeger/arcticpy/README.md

 For multi-phase clocking, `dwell_times` should be the same length as the CCD's `fraction_of_traps_per_phase`.

 ### Charge injection
 ...

 ### Trap pumping
 ...

 ### Express matrix
-The `ROE` class also contains the `express_matrix_from_pixels_and_express()` function used to generate the express matrix to speed up the runtime with a mild loss in accuracy.
+The `ROE` class also contains the `express_matrix_from_pixels_and_express()` function used to generate the express matrix.

-See Massey et al. (2014) section 2.1.5, and the function docstring.

 Trap species